ppy/osu-wiki/wiki/People/Beatmap_Nomination_Group/en.md

 Becoming a Beatmap Nominator
 ----------------------------

 With the change to the team on 22.
-August 2014, joining the BNG is now a lot easier than it used to be in the past.
+August 2014, joining the Beatmap Nomination Group is now a lot easier than it used to be in the past.
 The [Quality Assurance Team](https://osu.ppy.sh/g/7) will post an announcement for Beatmap Nominator Sign-ups to the [Pending Beatmaps Subforum](https://osu.ppy.sh/forum/6) in irregular intervals.

 ### Basic Criteria